 In May 2014, the IASB issued IFRS 15 Revenue from Contracts with Customers ("IFRS 15"), which covers principles for reporting about the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
-In September 2015, the IASB issued an amendment to IFRS 15 reflecting a one-year deferral of the effective date of the standard to January 1, 2018.
-The Company has not yet assessed the impact of this standard on the consolidated financial statements.
+The new standard is required to be applied for years beginning on or after January 1, 2018.
+The Company has assessed the impact of this standard on the Company's consolidated financial statements.